gitLSW/rag-chat/API_Documentation.md

   "properties": {
     "mergeExisting": {
       "type": "boolean",
       "description": "Whether to merge with existing data.
 Fields will still overwrite fields of the same name on the old documents.
-Arrays of same named fields will not be merged.", "default": false
+Arrays of same named fields will not be merged.
+Merging is not allowed if the docType changes.", "default": false
+    },
+    "extractJSON": {
+      "type": "boolean",
+      "description": "The LLM extracts the docData from the document text.
+The docType must change and mergeExisting must be disabled", "default": false
     },
     "docData": {